tfreifeld/Hurricane-Game-Search/README.md

-# Hurricane-Evac-Simulator
+# Hurricane-Game-Search

 An assigmnet I made for an intro course on Artificial Intelligence.
-The program simulates agents(evac vehicles) working in a hurricane scenario, and trying to evcuate to saftey as much people as possible.
+The program simulates agents(evac vehicles) working in a hurricane scenario, and trying to evcuate to saftey as much people as possible, in adversarial, semi-cooperative and cooperative game scenarios.
-The agents use several search algorithms:
-- Uniform-Cost Search (Dijkstra)
-- Greedy Best-First Search
-- A* Search
-- A simplified version of Real-Time A* search
+The program implements the minimax algoirthm (in adversarial search) and use heuristic evaluation functions.